panda3d/panda3d-docs/programming/texturing/texture-compression.rst

 data dramatically and make image files much smaller than they would be otherwise, in return for sacrificing a tiny bit of the original image quality.

-JPEG compression only applies onto to the image size on disk, however.
+JPEG compression only applies to the image size on disk, however.
 Once you load a texture image into memory, whether it came from a JPEG, PNG, or TGA file, it always takes up the same amount of texture memory on your graphics card (based on the size of the texture).